Little Masters and Misses respects your privacy and are determined to protect your personal data.

 The purpose of this notice is to inform you as to how we look after your personal data whether you are a Childcarer seeking daily Nanny or evening Babysitting work or a Parent/guardian seeking a Nanny or Babysitter when you visit our website (regardless of where you visit it from) or use our service.

-You can visit our website without telling us who you are and without revealing any information about yourself and there is no online registration form to complete collecting data.
+You can visit our website without telling us who you are and without revealing any information about yourself and there is no website online registration form to complete collecting data.
 We’ll also tell you about your privacy rights and how the data protection laws protect you, and how to complain.

 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).